Active Prompt Learning with Vision-Language Model Priors: Experiments

-\textbf{Evaluation Protocol.} For a fair comparison, we follow the existing active learning scenario in~\sftype{PCB}~\cite{bang2024active}.
+\textbf{Evaluation protocol.} For a fair comparison, we follow the active learning scenario established in~\sftype{PCB}~\citep{bang2024active}.
 Specifically, experiments are conducted over 8 rounds, with the maximum budget per round set to the number of classes, \ie $B = |\mathcal{C}|$.
-Since the total budget varies across datasets, we assume 100\% budget usage by the 8th round, with the maximum allocation of 12.5\% per round.
+Since the total budget varies across datasets, we set it to be fully spent at 100\% by the 8th round, with a maximum budget of 12.5\% per round.
 Here, a budget of one indicates that an oracle assigns the ground-truth label for a single image.
-Thanks to our selective querying in~\sftype{CB}+\sftype{SQ}, we generally consume less than 12.5\% of the total budget per round from the second round onward.
+Thanks to our selective querying in~\sftype{CB}+\sftype{SQ}, we generally consume less budget per round than other baselines from the second round onward.
 We report the average accuracy over three trials, with shaded regions in the graphs representing the standard deviation.

-\textbf{Effect of Various Acquisitions.} Figure~\ref{fig:main-graph} demonstrates the effectiveness of our proposed acquisition~\sftype{CB}+\sftype{SQ}.
-While other baselines suffer from a cold-start problem due to~\sftype{Random} acquisition in the initial round, our~\sftype{CB}+\sftype{SQ} leverages the pre-trained image and text encoders of CLIP to enable a warm-start, resulting in an average performance increase of 2.7\% as depicted in Figure~\ref{subfig:main-graph-a}.
-This performance difference remains consistent across all eight rounds.
-In addition, our selective querying allows~\sftype{CB}+\sftype{SQ} to achieve performance on par with other baselines while reducing the labeling budget by 26\%.
-We also observe the same phenomenon reported in~\cite{bang2024active}, where existing acquisition methods, including~\sftype{Entropy} and~\sftype{CoreSet}, perform worse than~\sftype{Random}.
-We further analyze this result in Section~\ref{sec:proposed-components}.
+\textbf{Effect of proposed method.} Figure~\ref{fig:main-graph} demonstrates the effectiveness of our proposed acquisition~\sftype{CB}+\sftype{SQ} across seven datasets.
+While other baselines rely on~\sftype{Random} acquisition to mitigate the cold-start problem, \ie initial performance degradation compared to~\sftype{Random}, our~\sftype{CB}+\sftype{SQ} leverages the pre-trained image and text encoders of CLIP to enable a warm-start, leading to consistently strong early performance.
+As shown in Figure~\ref{subfig:main-graph-a}, our method shows a 19.5\%p performance gain over the baselines at the first acquisition round.
+Notably, with only $|\mathcal{C}|$ queried samples, our~\sftype{CB}+\sftype{SQ} already outperforms other baselines trained with $3|\mathcal{C}|$ samples, highlighting its sample efficiency.
+In addition, our selective querying allows~\sftype{CB}+\sftype{SQ} to outperform other baselines while reducing the labeling budget by 17.6\%.
+These gains are consistent across both fine-grained and general datasets, and we also observe the same phenomenon reported in~\cite{bang2024active}, where conventional acquisition methods such as~\sftype{Entropy} and~\sftype{CoreSet} underperform even~\sftype{Random} sampling.